redis/redis-doc/topics/persistence.md

 at the same time it writes the new changes in the old append-only file, so if the rewriting fails, we are safe).

+  Since Redis 7.0.0, the mechanism here has been changed.
+We have dropped in-memory buffer and open a new INCR AOF file to continue writing.
+If the rewriting fails finally, the old BASE and INCR files (if we have) plus this newly opened INCR file represents a full amount of data, so we are safe.

 * When the child is done rewriting the file, the parent gets a signal, and appends the in-memory buffer at the end of the file generated by the child.

+  Since Redis 7.0.0, we don't need to append data in the in-memory buffer to the file generated by the child process.
+We only need to use a temporary manifest to track the newly opened INCR files and sub-process generated BASE files.

 * Profit!
 Now Redis atomically renames the old file into the new one, and starts appending new data into the new file.

+  Since Redis 7.0.0, we only need to do an atomic exchange to the manifest pointer in the memory, so that the result of this AOF rewrite is visible to Redis.

 ### How I can switch to AOF, if I'm currently using dump.rdb snapshots?